0xRadikal/Foam-Sanat/README.md

 export COMMENTS_ADMIN_TOKEN="super-secure-token"
 ```

-Enter the same token in the product modal's moderation panel to delete comments or send official replies.
-All comments are stored in `app/api/comments/data/comments.json` for simplicity; swap this layer with a real database in production deployments.
+Use the same token in the product modal's moderation panel to delete comments or send official replies.

 ---